 What Are the Best Stock Related Movies?

 Now it’s time for a little fun!
 Rotten Tomatoes stock isn’t a thing.
-But their movies reviews are.
-Since we’re a site dedicated to investing, let’s take a look at some of the best movies related to the stock market.
-Best movie lists are always controversial, so we won’t put these in any sort of order.
+But their movie reviews are.
+Since we’re a site dedicated to investing, let’s look at some of the best movies related to the stock market.
+Best movie lists are always controversial, so I won’t put these in any order.
 Let us know if we missed any titles that should be on this list!

 The Big Short: This is probably one of the first movie titles that come to mind.
 An all-star cast that features Steve Carrell, Ryan Gosling, Christian Bale, and Brad Pitt, the Big Short is a fascinating look into well-known investor Michael Burry.

 This movie is about Burry shorting the housing market by investing over $1 billion into credit default swaps.
 Burry has also recently made headlines as he was involved early in the GameStop (NYSE: GME) short squeeze.
 Finally, Burry is infamously known for holding a short position against Tesla (NASDAQ: TSLA).

 Although he recently closed that position.
 The Big Short received a Rotten Tomatoes score of 89% and an Audience Score of 88%.

 The Wolf of Wall Street: Another recent blockbuster that featured Leonardo DiCaprio, Jonah Hill, and Matthew McConaughey.